 - Bitter training spray

-Other items in trademark class 18
+Other Items in Trademark Class 18

 Related Products That Are Not in Class 18

-Other animal products such as pelts and fur are in class 18 too, even if the fur is fake.
+Other animal products such as pelts and fur are in Class 18 too, even if the fur is fake.

 If your product or service covers more than one class, you may file under multiple classes, but you will have to pay the filing fee for each class.

-A lawyer can make sure you are filing under the correct class and can search the database to see if there are any other marks in that class that are similar to yours.
+A lawyer can make sure you are filing under the correct class and can search the database to see if there are any other marks in that class that are too similar to your own.